Santo-G/maritime_transit_of_goods/README.md

 # Maritime transit of goods
-This is a Unix project developed during the Operating Systems course attended at the University of Turin. <br />
-The purpose of the project is to simulate the traffic of cargo ships for the transportation of goods between various ports.
+The purpose of this Unix project is to simulate the traffic of cargo ships for the transportation of goods between various ports.
 <br />

 <p align="center">